idmarinas/template-symfony/README.md

 #### Option 2

-> Visit https://github.com/idmarinas/template-symfony and click in button **Use this template**
+> Visit https://github.com/idmarinas/template-symfony and click the button **Use this template**

 ## Customize template